 Q8.
 What are Recommender Systems?

 Ans.
-A recommender system is a subclass of an information filtering system.
-It is used to predict how users would score particular objects (movies, music, merchandise, etc.).
+Recommender systems are a subclass of information filtering systems, used to predict how users would rate or score particular objects (movies, music, merchandise, etc.).
 Recommender systems filter large volumes of information based on the data provided by a user and other factors, and they take care of the user’s preference and interest.

 To know more about the job profile and responsibilities of a Data Scientist, refer to this article on What is Data Scientist?